Meteor-Community-Packages/meteor-collection-extensions/README.md

 If you are interested in using this package in your package, or if you want me to test integrating this into your package let me know and I will add it to the Todo list.

+## Future

+Add control over the execution order of each collection extension somehow.

 ## License

 MIT